Guitar Tabs for Beginners

 But your students won't catch on to that for some time!

-But not until after your guitar students have started scales: Make sure they are comfortable placing their fingers down all in a row.
+Scale practice will help them get comfortable placing their fingers down all in a row.
 My basic scale with new beginners goes like this:

 • Right hand holds the pick and plucks "Down, Down, Down, Down"